 Thinking about Your Funeral Service Options

 The arrangements you make will be influenced by the lifestyle of your deceased family member; the time of year, your budget, and the number of people in attendance.
-But you don't have to think about it all on your own; we're here to help.
-That's what we do; it's our passion to help families celebrate the life of their loved one.
+But you don't have to think about it all on your own; we are here to help.
+This is what we do; it is our passion to help families celebrate the life of their loved one in a way that is meaningful to them.
 Just reach out to us; let us know what you'd like, and we'll tell you how we can assist you.

 Are You Ready to Talk about Cremation?

-We want you to know that no matter your reasons for choosing cremation, we're here to help you explore your options.
-When you're ready, call us at 612-861-6088
+We want you to know that no matter your reasons for choosing cremation, we are here to help you explore your options.
+When you are ready, call us at 612-861-6088

 to set an appointment or simply drop by our office.
 You can also send us an email via our online contact us form